 We prefer photos where we are not looking at the camera

-I always aim to take a variety of unposed and more natural unposed images of families interacting with one another.
+I always aim to take a variety of posed and more natural unposed images of families interacting with one another.
 Please do let me know if you particularly prefer one over the other.
 The best advice I can give is to simply interact with your children with cuddles, tickles, games, collecting flowers, and anything else that springs to mind.
 Have a look at my portfolio of black and white family photos to give you more of an idea of my style of ‘lifestyle’ family photography.

 What are your favourite locations?